vuejs/vue-loader/README.md

 - jade
 - coffee-script

-And here's a SublimeText syntax definition for enabling language hihglighting/support in these embbeded code blocks: https://gist.github.com/yyx990803/9194f92d96546cebd033
+And here's a [SublimeText package](https://github.com/vuejs/vue-syntax-highlight) for enabling language highlighting/support in these embbeded code blocks.

 ## Example